raylutz/audit-engine-docsite/docs/about/policies.md

 Certain sections of this Site may allow you to purchase different types of products and services online that are provided by third parties.
 We are not responsible for the quality, accuracy, timeliness, reliability or any other aspect of these products and services.
 If you make a purchase from a merchant on our Site, or on a third-party website that you have accessed via a link on our Site, the information obtained during your visit to that merchant's online store or site, and the information that you give as part of the transaction, such as your credit card number and contact information, may be collected by both the merchant and us.
 A merchant may have privacy and data collection practices that are different from ours.
 We have no responsibility or liability for these independent policies.
 In addition, when you purchase products or services on or through the Site, you may be subject to additional terms and conditions that specifically apply to your purchase or use of such products or services.
 For more information regarding a merchant, its online store, its privacy policies, and/or any additional terms and conditions that may apply, visit that merchant's website and click on its information links or contact the merchant directly.
 You release us and our affiliates from any damages that you incur, and agree not to assert any claims against us or any of our affiliates, arising from your purchase or use of any products or services made available by third parties through the Site.

 You agree to be financially responsible for all purchases made by you or someone acting on your behalf through the Site.
 You agree to use the Site, and to purchase services or products through the Site, for legitimate, non-commercial purposes only.
 You also agree not to make any purchases for speculative, false or fraudulent purposes or for the purpose of anticipating demand for a particular product or service.
 You agree to only purchase goods or services for yourself or for another person for whom you are legally permitted to do so.
 When making a purchase for a third party that requires you to submit the third party's personal information to us or a merchant, you represent that you have obtained the express consent of such third party to provide such third party's personal information.

 ## Responsibility for User-Provided Content

 This Site may include a variety of features, such as discussion forums, blogs, photo- and video-sharing pages, email services and social networking features that allow feedback to us and allow users to interact with each other on the Site and post content and materials for display on the Site.
 This Site also may include other features, such as personalized home pages and email services, that allow users to communicate with third parties.
-By accessing and using any such features, you represent and agree: (i) that you have read and agree to abide by our [Community Rules](https://cm.azcentral.com/community) ; (ii) that you are the owner of any material you post or submit, or are making your posting or submission with the express consent of the owner of the material; (iii) that you are making your posting or submission with the express consent of anyone pictured in any material you post or submit, (iv) that you are 13 years of age or older; (v) that the materials will not violate the rights of, or cause injury to, any person or entity; and (vi) that you will indemnify and hold harmless us, our affiliates, and each of our and their respective directors, officers, managers, employees, shareholders, agents, representatives and licensors, from and against any liability of any nature arising out of related to any content or materials displayed on or submitted via the Site by you or by others using your username and password.
-You also grant us a license to use the materials you post or submit via such features, as described above under the header ["Rights and Restrictions Relating to Site Content."](https://cm.azcentral.com/terms/#rights)
+By accessing and using any such features, you represent and agree: (i) that you have read and agree to abide by our privacy policy; (ii) that you are the owner of any material you post or submit, or are making your posting or submission with the express consent of the owner of the material; (iii) that you are making your posting or submission with the express consent of anyone pictured in any material you post or submit, (iv) that you are 13 years of age or older; (v) that the materials will not violate the rights of, or cause injury to, any person or entity; and (vi) that you will indemnify and hold harmless us, our affiliates, and each of our and their respective directors, officers, managers, employees, shareholders, agents, representatives and licensors, from and against any liability of any nature arising out of related to any content or materials displayed on or submitted via the Site by you or by others using your username and password.

 Responsibility for what is posted on discussion forums, blogs, photo- and video-sharing pages, and other areas on the Site through which users can supply information or material, or sent via any email services that are made available via the Site, lies with each user – you alone are responsible for the material you post or send.
 We are not responsible for the speech, content, messages, information or files that you or others may transmit, post or otherwise provide on or through the Site.

 You understand that we have no obligation to monitor any discussion forums, blogs, photo- or video-sharing pages, or other areas of the Site through which users can supply information or material.
 However, we reserve the right at all times, in our sole discretion, to screen content submitted by users and to edit, move, delete, and/or refuse to accept any content that in our judgment violates these Terms of Service or is otherwise unacceptable or inappropriate, whether for legal or any other reasons.

 You acknowledge and agree that we may preserve content and materials submitted by you, and may also disclose such content and materials if required to do so by law or if, in our business judgment, such preservation or disclosure is reasonably necessary to: (a) comply with legal process; (b) enforce these Terms of Service; (c) respond to claims that any content or materials submitted by you violate the rights of third parties; or (d) protect the rights, property, or personal safety of our Site, us, our affiliates, our officers, directors, employees, representatives, our licensors, other users, and/or the public.

-## Classified Advertising

-All classified ads are subject to the applicable rate card, copies of which are available from our Advertising Dept. All ads are subject to approval before publication.
-The Site reserves the right to edit, refuse, reject, classify or cancel any ad at any time.
-Errors must be reported in the first day of publication.

-The Site shall not be liable for any loss or expense that results from an error in or omission of an advertisement.
-No refunds for early cancellation of order.

-When you submit a classified ad for publication on the Site, you agree that the advertisement as it appears on the Site becomes our property and you assign all ownership interest in the advertisement as it appears on the Site under copyright law or otherwise to us.
-Submission of an advertisement does not constitute a commitment to publish the advertisement, and publication of an advertisement does not constitute an agreement for continued publication.
-We will accept only standard abbreviations and require proper punctuation.
-We reserve the right to edit, reclassify, revise, reject or cancel any advertisement at any time, in our sole discretion.
-Rates and specifications for any advertisement are subject to change.

-## Real Estate Advertisements; Equal Housing Opportunity

-The Federal Fair Housing Act makes it illegal to advertise "any preference, limitation, or discrimination because of race, color, religion, sex, handicap, familial status, or national origin, or intention to make any such preference, limitation, or discrimination."
-State law may also forbid discrimination based on these factors and others.
-We will not knowingly accept any advertising for real estate which is in violation of the law.
-All persons are hereby informed that all dwellings advertised are available on an equal opportunity basis.
-To complain of discrimination call the U.S. Department of Housing and Urban Development at 800-669-9777.

-## Job Listings

-Our Site may permit users to post, and search for, job openings.
-We do not knowingly accept listings regarding employment that are not for bona fide job opportunities.
-We also do not knowingly accept listings that discriminate or intend to discriminate on any illegal basis, or that are otherwise illegal.
-If you think that a listing posted on our Site discriminates on any illegal basis, or is otherwise illegal, please contact us.
-We encourage you to investigate fully and understand all aspects of any job you are considering.

-## Limitation on Use of Company Directories

-The information contained in any company directories that may be provided on the Site is provided for business lookup purposes and is not to be used for marketing or telemarketing applications.
-This information may not be copied or redistributed and is provided "AS IS" without warranty of any kind.
-In no event will we or our suppliers be liable in any way with regard to such information.

 ## Modifications to, or Discontinuation of, the Site